fortran-lang/fortran-lang.org/learn/quickstart/variables.md

 Before we can use a variable, we must _declare_ it; this tells the compiler the variable type and any other variable attributes.

-{% include note.html content="Fortran is a <b>statically typed</b> language which means the type of each
+{% include note.html content="Fortran is a _statically typed_ language, which means the type of each
-variable is fixed when the program is compiled - variable types cannot change while the program is running." %}
+variable is fixed when the program is compiled---variable types cannot change while the program is running." %}

 ## Declaring variables